ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 ```

-With this, by running `kedro run`, 3 files will be generated, each with the accuracy of each model.
+After all those modifications to the pandas-iris starter, running `kedro run`, 3 files will be generated, each with the accuracy of each model.
+For this starter, it is assumed that differences in the country's climate, soil condition, or environment can cause a model that is accurate in one country to be inaccurate in another one.
+Because of that, it is necessary to create a different model for each country.

+Using a huge number of different Kedro default functions would be necessary to replicate the effect of using the multipipeline, whichmakes this kind of situation simpler, as only one pipeline was declared and it took care of the rest.